Pumpkin Pie Smoothie

 Can you save an open can of pureed pumpkin?

-Yes, you can store leftover pumpkin in a covered container in the refrigerator for up to one week or freeze it in ice cube trays for up to three months.
+Transfer any leftover pumpkin to a covered container and store it in the refrigerator for up to one week, or freeze it in ice cube trays for up to three months.
 Let the cubes thaw for about 15 minutes before making another pumpkin pie smoothie.
 You can also use leftover pumpkin in savory recipes like Creamy Pumpkin Pasta Sauce.

 Is this pumpkin pie smoothie diabetes-friendly?